zengm-games/json-web-streams/README.md

 ["$.foo[*]", "$.bar", "$.bar.baz"]
 ```

-As mentioned above, json-web-streams only supports a subset of JSONPath.
-Currently the only supported components are:
+json-web-streams only supports a subset of JSONPath.
+Currently the supported components are:

 - **Name selectors** which are like accessing a property in a JS object.
 For instance if you have an object like `{ "foo": { bar: 5 } }`, then `$.foo.bar` refers to the value `5`.
 You can also write this in the more verbose bracket notation like `$["foo"]["bar"]` or `$["foo", "bar"]`, which is useful if your key names include characters that need escaping.
 You can also mix them like `$.foo["bar"]` or use single quotes like `$['foo']['bar']` - all of these JSONPath queries have the same meaning.